Ebrahim-Saad/RAGineer/README.md

 # RAGineer

-An LLM-based project, aims to be a good point to start from for any RAG application or AI Agent, Designed for maximum efficiency and scalability.
+An LLM-based project, aims to be a good point to start from for any RAG application or AI Agent, Designed for maximum efficiency, security and scalability.

 ## Features

-### NOTE: the project is in it's development phase, some of the following features aren't ready yet.
+### NOTE: the project is in its beginning of development phase, and not ready for use yet.

 - Various database options
 - Various LLM setups for generation/embeddings